steveblue/angular2-rollup/README.md

 3. Closure Compiler optimizes the bundle and outputs ES5 for the browser.

 Since the bundle is still ES2015, we need to transpile the bundle into ES5.
-For this purpose, we tested multiple solutions and found the best option to either be Typescript (which failed after the update to RC.6) and Closure Compiler.
+For this purpose, we tested multiple solutions and found the best option to be Closure Compiler.

 In order to build for production, you need to install [Closure Compiler](https://developers.google.com/closure/compiler/).
 Closure Compiler is the only tool that we found would transpile the ES2015 Rollup Bundle to ES5 with 100% reliability after it was processed with `ngc`.
 Closure Compiler is also a great solution because it optimizes the bundle and does code checking after Rollup tree shakes the application.
 Google uses Closure Compiler internally to optimize JavaScript files for production.